¡Bienvenidos al rincón de español!

 - Foreign language study can increase children's capacity for critical and creative thinking skills.

-- Children who have studied a foreign language in elementary school achieve expected gains and score higher on standardized tests of reading, language arts and mathematics than children who have not studied a foreign language.
+- Children who have studied a foreign language in the elementary school achieve expected gains and score higher on standardized tests of reading, language arts, and mathematics than children who have not studied a foreign language.

 - The long-range goal of the program is to produce fluent users of Spanish by successfully articulating the program in grades K-12.
-Students receive instruction three days per week, thirty minutes for each class in Spanish.
+This year, we have 4 Spanish lessons in our 6-day schedule rotation.
+Students receive 30 minutes for each class in Spanish.

 - Activities in the Spanish classroom parallel and support regular classroom instruction and EL Education.